 - Minolta AF 100-300mm xi f/4.5-5.6 (Minolta AF)

 - Sigma AF 24mm Super Wide II f/2.8 (Minolta AF)

 - Sigma AF 28-80mm f/3.5-5.6 II (Minolta AF)

 Story of my camera purchases

-At the very beginning, after I've went to Japan with my then girlfriend I realized the need of a good camera for taking photos during a trip.
+At the very beginning, after having been to Hokkaido I realized the need of a good camera for taking photos during a trip.
 The sharpness, color and editability of digital files produced by a mobile camera then was no match to output of even a mid-range digital camera.